reactioncommerce/reaction-docs/developer/architecture/routing.md

 ### Router.current()

 Get the current state of the router. **This API is not reactive**.
-If you need to watch the changes in the path simply use `Router.watchPathChange()`.
+If you need to watch the changes in the path use `Router.watchPathChange()`.

 This gives an object like this: